21 Creative Ideas For What To Include In Your Planner

 I use a piece of washi tape to keep my place in my planner.
 I find that it’s a cute way to save my spot.

-Okay, so it’s not that unique because a lot of people use stickers to spice up their planner, but it’s new to me.
 I’m about to make my first sticker purchase just for spicing up my planner.
 I’m so excited to make better use of the monthly calendar view by including stickers that say “date night” and such.
-What a way to make simple plans even more fun.
+It’s a simple way to make planning more fun.

 No list and Yes list